 It’s about a 9 hour drive from us in TX and we got a late start.
 Jereme and I both worked a half day on Friday.
 We didn’t arrive at our hotel until midnight, but at least we had 2 full days ahead of us.
 I’ve stayed at the Hyatt Regency St. Louis at the Arch both times I’ve visited this city and we LOVE it.
 We were upgraded to a room with a view of the Arch and were so excited.

 We started off Saturday with a quick coffee and breakfast at the Starbucks located inside the hotel.
 Then we ventured out to Gateway Arch National Park.
 The great thing about the hotel is that it is right at the Arch, so we didn’t have to drive to the park!
 We took photos, ran around with our fur baby, played football with our boys, bought some fresh squeezed lemonade and took in all the fall sights!
 We drove in in the dark and didn’t realize the trees were changing colors.
 It looked and felt much different than the TX weather we left behind!
-We didn’t go inside the Arch on this visit or tour the museum, mostly due to Covid and wanting to keep things outside in the fresh air.
-But my boys and I have done this and it’s an adventure all in itself!
+We didn’t go inside the Arch on this visit, but my boys and I have done this and it’s an adventure all in itself!
 The views are amazing and definitely worth it if you want to purchase tickets!

 We were located close to the old courthouse where the Dred Scott case was fought.
 I didn’t know all the details about this case, of course I wasn’t paying attention back in school.
 But, we visited the courthouse and saw the statue of Dred Scott and his wife Harriet.
 We also researched the case and I felt like my family and I learned so much about this infamous case and it’s impact on the Civil War.
 One thing I can say about this city, it’s full of history and I am happy to share this with my boys, especially in light of recent events.